Puerto Rican spindalis: Ecology and behavior

 The Puerto Rican spindalis are usually found in pairs but may travel in small flocks.
 These birds also engage in a behavior called mobbing.
 This is when a flock of birds, from one or more species, attack a known predator, usually to defend their eggs or hatchlings.
 Such behavior has been observed being directed against the Puerto Rican boa by immature Puerto Rican spindalis.

 The vocalization of the Puerto Rican spindalis is not as complex as that of other Spindalis species; only the songs of S. dominicensis are less elaborate.
 As with all Spindalis, the males emit high pitched sounds at 8 kHz or higher, usually from treetops high above the ground.
 Females, on the other hand, sing "whisper songs" usually from dense areas close to the ground.
 The most common vocalization is described as a "continuing series of high-pitched, thin, sibilant notes, given in a rhythmic pattern."
 Other vocalizations include a fast tweet and a short chi chi chi.

 Diet

-The Puerto Rican spindalis commonly eats fruit from Schefflera morototoni, Cecropia schreberiana, Cordia sulcata, Ficus species, Phoradendron species and Inga vera trees, with fruit from S. morototoni being the most important.
+The Puerto Rican spindalis commonly eats fruit from Didymopanax morototoni, Cecropia schreberiana, Cordia sulcata, Ficus species, Phoradendron species and Inga vera trees, with fruit from S. morototoni being the most important.
 Because of the difficulty of digestion and the small amount of energy that fruit and leaves provide, these birds also include insects and small lizards as part of their diet.

 Reproduction

 The Puerto Rican spindalis builds cup-shaped nests from various plant matter.
 Two to four eggs are laid at a time.
 Eggs are usually light blue in color with brown patches around the large end, but regional variations are known to exist.
-They measure, on average, 23.7 by 17.3 mm.
+They measure, on average, 24 by 17 mm.